Glossary of terms

 A separate and unique web page used as a variant in a redirect experiment.

 A redirect test is a type of A/B test that allows you to test separate web pages against each other.
 In redirect tests variants are identified by URL or path instead of an element(s) on the page.
 Redirect tests are useful when you want to test two very different landing pages, or a complete redesign of a page.
 Learn more about how to create a redirect test.

-A single element of a web page (e.g. a headline, image, or button) that is modified to create variants.
-An A/B test only contains one section (with one or more variants); in a multivariate experiment, multiple sections are tested at the same time.
+A section is a group of variants, each of which can modify multiple page elements (e.g. a headline, image, or button).
+An A/B test only contains one section (with one or more variants), while a multivariate test (MVT) tests multiple sections simultaneously.

 A variant can be anything from a change to a single element, or changes to multiple elements, or a totally different page in an experiment.
 In an A/B experiment the unit of variant can be a web page or an element of a web page.
 In a multivariate experiment you have multiple variant of each section.